JvanKatwijk/qt-dab/README.md

 ![6.1](/spectrum-scope.png)

-The widget for the *spectrum scope* is equipped with a tab for selecting on of 6 views on the input signal.
+The widget for the *spectrum scope* is equipped with a tab for selecting one of 6 views on the input signal.
 In the view shown, the spectrum of the incoming DAB signal is shown.
 One sees clearly that the bandwidth of the signal is app 1.5 MHz (1536 KHz to be precise).
 To the right, one